dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/custom-error-handling-and-error-logging-with-suave.md

     startWebServer customConfig app
     0</code></pre>

 Let's say you have a RESTful service and you want to return an error in Json instead of plain text.
-You could do this by amending your code as follows:
+You could do this by amending the code as following:

-<pre><code>let JSON obj =
+<pre><code>let JSON_ERROR obj =
     JsonConvert.SerializeObject obj
     |&gt; INTERNAL_ERROR
     &gt;=&gt; setMimeType &quot;application/json; charset=utf-8&quot;

 let customErrorHandler ex msg ctx =
-    JSON ex ctx</code></pre>
+    JSON_ERROR ex ctx</code></pre>

-The `JSON` function is a new helper function, which uses [Newtonsoft.Json]() to serialize an object and pipe it to the `INTERNAL_ERROR` function in combination with a mime type of &quot;application/json; charset=utf-8&quot;.
+The `JSON_ERROR` function is a custom helper function, which uses [Newtonsoft.Json](https://www.nuget.org/packages/newtonsoft.json/) to serialize an object and pipe it to the `INTERNAL_ERROR` function in combination with a mime type of &quot;application/json; charset=utf-8&quot;.

-It is up to you how fancy you want your error handler to be.
 You could go one step further and examine the Accept header of the incoming HTTP request and return the error response in a mime type which is supported by the client.
-The `ctx` parameter is of type `Suave.Http.HttpContent` and holds all the information you need:
+The `ctx` parameter which is of type `Suave.Http.HttpContent` has all the relevant information to make that distinction:

 <pre><code>type AcceptType =
     | Json